blendle/object-cache/README.md

 Cache.new('hello', ttl: 60) { 'hello world' }
 ```

-Since the core extension adds the `cache` method to the `Object` class, you can
+You can also call this method directly on any instances inheriting from
-also call this method directly on any instances inheriting from `Object`:
+`Object`:

 ```ruby
 require 'object/cache/core_extension'